Weiqifan1/PyProjectImpossibleCollege/README.md

 All this will happen live so the translation that is read aloud will follow the subtitles from the movie.

 ### Group
-Christian Lykke and Bo Henriksen.
+Christian Lykke, Anders Nissen and Bo Henriksen.

 ### Dependencies
 The project uses the latest version of Pythons Anaconda installation.